 One user commented, “'Something for everyone' restaurants.
 Anywhere where the menu has a ridiculously extensive offering.
 If I’m flipping multiple pages and not even halfway, I just know everything is about to taste questionable.”

 Another commenter added, “Several of my local Mexican restaurants have 8-page menus.
-All the dishes use some combination of tortillas, cheese, peppers, onions, avocados, beans, chicken, and beef, it's just the proportions and presentation that differ from one to another!”
+All the dishes use some combination of tortillas, cheese, peppers, onions, avocados, beans, chicken, and beef; it’s just the proportions and presentation that differ from one to another!”

 One user replied, “This was my experience at The Cheesecake Factory.”